RELATED ECOLOGY PROGRAMS

 In 2004, the state legislature authorized the wetland mitigation banking program to test that negotiated rule text through a pilot program; under the Administrative Procedures Act (Chapter 34.05 RCW), an agency may test a rule before it is formally adopted.
 The pilot program focused on essentially two processes:

 During the testing of the pilot program, an 18-member advisors group was formed.
-The advisors group also played a critical role in the rule development process by adding diverse viewpoints.
 The members included local, state, and federal agencies; environmental interests; private bank developers; agricultural interests; and businesses.
-During the pilot program the advisors group analyzed the negotiated draft rule text and how it was working and being implemented by the pilot projects.
+During the pilot program, the advisors group analyzed the negotiated draft rule text and how it was working and being implemented by the pilot projects.
 The group worked together for over a year and identified necessary revisions.
 The proposed rule text was published for public comments in April 2009.
 MORE on the pilot program

 How are wetlands regulated now?